tanjimin/DS-1001-Final-Project-Code/README.md

 # DS-1001-Final-Project-Code
-This is the code depository for 1001 Final Project
+This is the code repository for 1001 Final Project